data-integrations/database-plugins/mssql-plugin/docs/SqlServer-postaction.md

 Example
 -------
-Suppose you want to delete all records from SQL Server table "userEvents" of database "prod" running on localhost, port 1433, without authentication using driver "sqlserver42" if pipeline completes successfully (Ensure that the driver for SQL Server is installed.
+Suppose you want to delete all records from SQL Server table "userEvents" of database "prod" running on localhost, port 1433, without authentication using driver "sqlserver42" if the pipeline completes successfully (Ensure that the driver for SQL Server is installed.
 You can also driver name for some specific driver, otherwise "sqlserver42" will be used ), then configure the plugin with: